What is a central bank?

 - Investment strategies

-However, it is important to note that the banks we use are known as commercial banks, and central banks work differently.
+It is important to note that the banks serving retail and business customers are known as commercial banks.
+Central banks work differently.

 Central bank explained